Our Children in War series.

 - The story of Linda (Betty) Egan

 Displays: With thanks to Bloomfields Shopping Centre, Dún Laoghaire.

-The Crolly Doll Collection.
+The Crolly Doll Collection at the County Museum Dundalk.
 Donated to the Museum of Childhood Ireland Project by sisters Anne O’Leary and Teresa Kelly.
 Collection spans the years from the opening of the factory in 1939 to its closure in the1970s.
 It was an integral part of the the social history of the town of Croithlí or Croichshlí in the Gaeltacht parishes of Gweedore and The Rosses in the west of County Donegal.
 The dolls themselves also play an important role in the social history and stories of all Irish Children growing up during that period.